HIV Post-Exposure Prophylaxis (PEP) Information for Travellers

 What is PEP?

-PEP consists of four antiretroviral drugs used together.
+PEP consists of at least three antiretroviral drugs used together.
 United Kingdom guidelines recommend the following:

 - Truvada® (245 mg tenofovir and 200mg emtricitabine (FTC) once daily OR Combivir® (300mg zidovudine, 150mg lamivudine) twice daily.

 - Raltegravir® 400 mg twice a day OR Kaletra® (200mg lopinavir and 50mg ritonavir in a combined tablet) twice a day.

 PEP is not a licensed indication for any of the antiretroviral drugs, which are therefore prescribed on an 'off-label' basis in the context of PEP.